 Canon 5D Mark II versus Nikon D610

 The Canon EOS 5D Mark II and the Nikon D610 are two digital cameras that were announced, respectively, in September 2008 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Canon has a resolution of 21 megapixel, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Nikon D610.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents 100 percent across all the size and weight measures).